 The choir participates in various performances and choral groups around the Bay Area such as the Annual Festival of Russian Choral Music among others.

-The men's chanter group is sing our regular Vespers during the week on Tuesdays, Wednesdays and Saturdays, as well as some midweek Divine Liturgies.
+The men's chanter group is sing our regular services during the week and Saturday night Vespers, as well as some midweek Divine Liturgies.

 The St. Lawrence Chorale is a mixed group of about 10 of our best singers, who sing the Festal and Sunday Matins services.